Grim Natwick: Career

 Natwick's artistic career started with cover designs for sheet music, initially for a friend who worked at a music publishing company.
 Natwick found that he was good at this type of work and contacted other publishers in Chicago, eventually illustrating the covers for many song sheets, usually in no more than two colors.
 A former school friend, Gregory La Cava convinced him to try animation at William Randolph Hearst Studio, which only animated their comic strip properties.
 Natwick stated, "I was having lunch with LaCava one day and he said, 'Why don't you try this thing?'
 He found it very hard to get artists to do this; nobody knew how to animate.
 They would come in and see somebody drawing a hundred drawings a day and it would frighten them.
 We knew each other well, and I had apparently shown a knack of drawing humorous drawings, so he persuaded me to try it for a couple of weeks.
-That lasted about fifty years.”
+That lasted about fifty years."
 The studio was under the direction of Gregory La Cava.
 In 1925, after one year at the studio, he took his savings and sailed to the Vienna National Academy, where he mostly drew anatomy of women.
 Natwick was influenced by Egon Schiele and Gustav Klimt.
 He graduated in late summer of 1928, moving back to New York.
 Natwick is best known for creating the Fleischer Studio's most popular character, Betty Boop, under the direction of Max Fleischer.
 Although legal ownership of the Betty Boop character remained with the studio (as Natwick was an employee), Grim created the original design of Betty Boop at the request of studio head Max Fleischer, who requested a girlfriend for his then-star character, an anthropomorphic dog named "Bimbo".
-Natwick would remain one the primary animators of Betty Boop from the Dizzy Dishes to Bimbo’s Initiation, his last cartoon for Fleischer’s before moving to the West Coast.
+Natwick would remain one the primary animators of Betty Boop from "Dizzy Dishes" (1930) to "Bimbo's Initiation" (1931), his last cartoon for Fleischer's before moving to the West Coast.